dcunited001/dcunited001.github.io/_posts/2016-09-06-the-opm-fallout-of-sepsis-and-the-neo-bolshevik-plague-in-america.md

 attempt at ensuring that no one ever did!
-And now they can hide neither my stellar luminosity nor their bloodlust to turn my life into an example nor all the collateral damage in which they are 1000 times more accountable for.
+And now they can hide neither my stellar luminosity nor their bloodlust to turn my life into an example nor all the collateral damage in which they are 1000 times more accountable.

+### Here's My Argument, in a Nutshell

+#### &#x2605; They worked very hard to plan this before 2013

+#### &#x2605; They created this and have worked very hard to keep it in motion

+#### &#x2605; They continually persued action when they could have ended it at any time;

+#### &#x2605; They funded action through a dozen different government institutions

-They created this; they continually persued action when they could have ended it at any time; they funded it when I have no money and I've made less than $3000 in 2015 and 2016; they lied to themselves;
+#### &#x2605; I have no money and I've made less than $3000 in 2015 and 2016

+#### &#x2605; They lied to themselves and blinded themselves with a decade long smear campaign

-they manipulated investigations and records to cover their tracks;
+#### &#x2605; They manipulated investigations and records to cover their tracks

+#### &#x2605; They didn't have an endgame for this particular game-state

-they got caught wanting to use me as a scapegoat; they got caught approaching me to use me as a double to rally a racist movement they could then justify in quashing.
+#### &#x2605; They got caught wanting to use me as a scapegoat

+#### &#x2605; They got caught approaching me to use me as a double to rally a racist movement they could then justify in quashing, among many other very questionable things.

+#### &#x2605; They've been lying.
+I've been trying my best to be honest.

+#### &#x2605; Any evidence in my favor is suppressed

+#### &#x2605; The bureaucracy is abused in their favor and I still question whether I'm crazy for thinking there is any "court case" happening.

+#### &#x2605; So do my "friends" & family.
+Friends is in quotes because they micromanage my social network to reduce exposure of information that might be used in my own defense and to exert near-total control of my psychological state

+#### &#x2605; They actively interfere actively & passively with the function of online social networking algorithms to reduce exposure there

+#### &#x2605; They are intimately aware of information I have revealed to "friends" in confidence or typed into files on my computer which I have never spoken aloud or have spoken aloud, alone in my own home

+#### &#x2605; They use such information against me to encourage me to "end" any attempt to understand what is happening to me. (e.g. to understand why my own family treats me like shit) or to stand up for myself

+#### &#x2605; They attempt to silence me by leveraging
+their control of my social network to indirectly lead me into assuming a myriad of self conflicting beliefs about my situation.  like a retarded kid tried to solve a Sudoku puzzle .
+This impairs my own mental health situation.

+#### &#x2605; They are quite aware of the volatility of the situation.
+They try to hold me accountable for collateral damage when they could have attempted to correct this situation at any time.

+#### &#x2605; They have control of and access to agreements that they won't let anyone else see.
+I don't understand what I agreed to and I don't think I ever signed anything.

 This shit goes on and on and on.
 I'm being kind when I say this is a dozen Watergates.

 And they've given me several dozen "explanations" based on comments I made to myself, of which they were aware of recordings.
 I know who's